MISP/misp-rfc/misp-query-format/raw.md

 ### from

 from **MAY** be present.
-If set, the returned data set will be filtered from a starting date. from **MAY** be a string represented in the format year-month-date.
+If set, the returned data set will be filtered from a starting date. from **MUST** be a string represented in the format year-month-date.

 ~~~~
 {